vllm-project/vllm-project.github.io/_posts/2023-11-14-notes-vllm-vs-deepspeed.md

 #### Scenario 1: Long Prompt Length, Short Output
 Here, DeepSpeed's Dynamic SplitFuse scheduling is expected to shine.
-However, the performance gain we observe isn't as significant as a 2x increase.
+However, the performance gain we observe isn't as significant as 2x.

 <p align="center">
 <picture>